sniper0110/Turtlebot_arm/README.md

 ## How to do calibration?
 To calibrate your camera extrinsic parameters
 Here we have a kinect off-board setup, which gives a guaranteed good view of the workspace.
 This extrinsic calibration procedure works by using a calibration pattern.
 The kinect can localize the calibration very precisely, and by moving the arm to certain positions on the pattern, we can calculate the transform between the kinect and any frame on the robot.
-It is **very important** to mention the following remarksl; 1) The setup we worked with is when the 2 servo-motors (the one for the wrist and the one for the shoulder spin) are on the same side.
-2) With the previously mentioned remark, we used the left side of the gripper for calibrating the setup, that is, we put the **__bottom__** corner of the **__left__** gripper on each of the 4 points on the pattern.
+It is **very important** to mention the following remarks :

+1. The setup we worked with is when the 2 servo-motors (the one for the wrist and the one for the shoulder spin) are on the same side.
+2. With the previously mentioned remark, we used the left side of the gripper for calibrating the setup, that is, we put the **__bottom__** corner of the **__left__** gripper on each of the 4 points on the pattern.
 If you choose a different setup, then you should take this into consideration.
-The following image shows how this exact setup looks like :
+The following images shows how this exact setup looks like :

 ![2_servos_straight](https://user-images.githubusercontent.com/8482070/34738799-7d3b9e5e-f57a-11e7-93d5-457829f33b89.jpg)